-In February 2022 the Council approved a budget for 2022/23 and were provided with an indicative budget for the following four years.
+In February 2023 the Council approved a budget for 2022/23 and were provided with an indicative budget for the following four years.
 At the time the budget was approved the Council was forecasting a balanced budget.

-At 31 March 2022 the council achieved a net surplus of £5.007 million, compared to budget with net additional general fund reserves of £14.021 million which is in line with the agreed level.
-General Earmarked reserves totalled £90.576 million, of which £9.141 million are Covid-19 related including compensation for Business Rates reliefs and Local Income Tax losses.
+At 31 March 2023 the council reported a net deficit of £0.556 million, compared to budget with net additional general fund reserves of £14.021 million which is in line with the agreed level.
+General Earmarked reserves totalled £84.143 million, of which £9.315 million are Covid-19 related including compensation for Business Rates reliefs and Local Income Tax losses.
 The Council is closely monitoring the budget position and where necessary taking corrective action to ensure a balanced position is maintained for 2022/23 and 2023/24.
 Work has been on-going as part of the budget process to identify income and savings and reduce cost pressures, which will continue to be reviewed.